schultyy/offline-issues/README.md

-# erebor
+# Offline Issues

-See what's under the mountain.
-It stores your issues, offline.
+This is your GitHub Issues client in the browser.

 ## Start it locally